crd150/crd150.github.io/lab1.md

 ## [1] "v1" "v2"
 ```

 In this case, the data frame used the vector names for the column names.
-We can change these names
+We can change these variable names.

 ```r